By: Patrice Tomcik, Senior National Field Manager, Moms Clean Air Force

 To: Environmental Protection Agency

-My name is Patrice Tomcik, and I am the Senior National Field Manager for Moms Clean Air Force, a community of 1.5 million caregivers united to equitably protect children’s health from air pollution and climate change.
+I am Patrice Tomcik, a Senior National Field Manager for Moms Clean Air Force, living in Gibsonia, located in Southwest Pennsylvania.
+Moms Clean Air Force is a community of more than 1 million moms and dads nationwide united to protect our children’s health from air pollution and climate change.
+We envision a safe and equitable future where all children breathe clean air and live in a stable climate.